Complete product documentation for Hotel Xenia WP

 Next to each object there is a picker to help you select from a variety of colors.

-In this tab you can select the fonts and related parameters of the theme.
+On this tab, you can select the fonts and related parameters of the theme.
 There are several options here to set.

 Select a Font Family and Fonts Subsets for Primary (content) and Secondary Font (heading, menus and selectors).